 USMLE Step 3:

-USmLE Step 3 is an advanced medical exam that evaluates a medical student’s clinic knowledge.
-It is divided into six, 60 minute blocks with 45 minutes of break time.
+USmLE Step 3 is an advanced medical exam that evaluates a medical student’s clinical knowledge.
+It is divided into six, 60-minute blocks with 45 minutes of break time.
 The first day includes the Foundations of Independent Practice section evaluating students’ ability to provide accurate diagnosis and treatment plans.
-On the second day, multiple choice questions test the student on topics such as pharmacotherapy, diagnostics and clinical interventions.
+On the second day, multiple choice questions test the student on topics such as pharmacotherapy, diagnostics, and clinical interventions.
 Passing this exam allows for independent practice eligibility and it is difficult to do so, thus requiring ample preparation time before taking the test.

 USMLE Common Questions Asked

-The USMLE is a three-step exam that medical students and doctors must pass in order to be licensed to practise in the United States.
-Step 1 tests knowledge of basic sciences like anatomy, physiology, biochemistry and pharmacology.
+The USMLE is a three-step exam that medical students and doctors must pass in order to be licensed to practice in the United States.
+Step 1 tests knowledge of basic sciences like anatomy, physiology, biochemistry, and pharmacology.
 Step 2 examines clinical science such as taking patient histories and physical exams.
-Step 3 evaluates how medical knowledge is applied to real life scenarios.
-All steps must be passed for a doctor to obtain their licence.
+Step 3 evaluates how medical knowledge is applied to real-life scenarios.
+All steps must be passed for a doctor to obtain their license.

 2) What is the structure of the USMLE Examination?

-The US Medical Licensing Exam (USMLE) is divided in to 3 steps.
+The US Medical Licensing Exam (USMLE) is divided into 3 steps.
 Step 1 assesses the student’s basic science knowledge and understanding with a multiple-choice test.
-Step 2 has two parts – Clinical Knowledge, an 8-hour multiple mode exam that gauges a student’s capacity to manage and cure different medical conditions; and Clinical Skills, which measures the person’s communication skills with patients, physical assessment performance and lab result interpretation.
-The final step of the USMLE (Step 3) entails a computer-adaptive test evaluating a doctor’s application of medical knowledge in real life scenarios.
-Completing all 3 steps successfully is necessary for one to practise as a physician in America.
+Step 2 has two parts – Clinical Knowledge, an 8-hour multiple-mode exam that gauges a student’s capacity to manage and cure different medical conditions; and Clinical Skills, which measures the person’s communication skills with patients, physical assessment performance, and lab result interpretation.
+The final step of the USMLE (Step 3) entails a computer-adaptive test evaluating a doctor’s application of medical knowledge in real-life scenarios.
+Completing all 3 steps successfully is necessary for one to practice as a physician in America.